mindspore-ai/docs/docs/mindspore/migration_guide/source_en/migration_script.md

            return out
    ```

-3. PyTorch backpropagation is usually implemented by `loss.backward()`, and parameter update is implemented by `optimizer.step()`, In MindSpore, these parameters do not need to be explicitly invoked by the user and can be transferred to the `TrainOneStepCell` class for backpropagation and gradient update.
+3. PyTorch backpropagation is usually implemented by `loss.backward()`, and parameter update is implemented by `optimizer.step()`.
+In MindSpore, these parameters do not need to be explicitly invoked by the user and can be transferred to the `TrainOneStepCell` class for backpropagation and gradient update.
 Finally, the training script should look like this:

    ```python
    # define dataset